Lessons Learnt / Things We Would Do Differently

 HAVE DEFINED JOBS & MAKE SURE EVERYTHING HAS A PLACE

-Another thing that we started doing a few months into our trip that we should have done from the start was take turns doing the dishes, one day I would do the dishes and the next day it was Hutchy’s turn.
+Another thing that we started doing a few months into our trip that we should have done from the start was take turns doing the dishes.
 The person who wasn’t on dishes duty was on ‘put everything away’ duty.
 We knew our jobs so we never had disagreements about it.
 It is really important that everyone pulls their weight and jobs are divided up equally.